Maîtresse de Conférences

 In this work, we will also study and present another application of the SRFR problem, concerning the problem of constructing fault-tolerant algorithms: algorithms resilients to computational errors.
 These algorithms are constructed by introducing redundancy and using error correcting codes tools to detect and possibly correct errors which occur during computations.
 In this application context, we improve an existing fault-tolerant technique for polynomial linear system solving by interpolation-evaluation, by focusing on the SRFR problem related to it.

 Eleonora Guerrini, Romain Lebreton, Ilaria Zappatore.
 Polynomial Linear System Solving with Random Errors: new bounds and early termination technique.
-ISSAC’21 (to appear) arXiv
+Proceedings of ISSAC’21, 2021, arXiv

 Eleonora Guerrini, Romain Lebreton, Ilaria Zappatore.
 On the Uniqueness of the Simultaneous Rational Function Reconstruction.
-Proceedings of ISSAC’20, 2020
+Proceedings of ISSAC’20, 2020, arXiv

 Eleonora Guerrini, Romain Lebreton, Ilaria Zappatore.
 Polynomial Linear System Solving with Errors by Simultaneous Polynomial Reconstruction of Interleaved Reed-Solomon Codes.

 Proceedings of ISIT’19, 2019.
 Corrected version arXiv, HAL.

 Eleonora Guerrini, Kamel Lairedj, Romain Lebreton, Ilaria Zappatore.
 Simultaneous Rational Function Reconstruction with Errors: Handling Multiplicities and Poles.
 Journal of Symbolic Computation 116, 1 HAL